apache/lucenenet/websites/site/index.md

 ---
-title: Welcome to the Lucene.NET website!
+title: Apache Lucene.NET is a powerful open source .NET search library.
-description: Lucene.NET is a port of the Lucene search engine library, written in C# and targeted at .NET runtime users.
+description: Lucene.NET is a port of the Lucene search library, written in C# and targeted at .NET runtime users.
 documentType: index
 ---